kzk839/aprl-kql-workbook/README.md

 It summarizes the queries for each category and service to find resources that do not comply with the recommended practices, so that you can avoid copying and pasting queries one by one.

+This book is created manually, so may lag behind the original APRL.

 ## Screenshot
 ![image](https://github.com/kzk839/aprl-kql-workbook/assets/3822284/055cce3e-8327-4e3b-b8c1-b6a83c6b1349)